-- You are legally entitled to burn the property as an owner, authorized tenant or agent of the owner/authorized tenant.
+- 1. You are legally entitled to burn the property as an owner, authorized tenant or agent of the owner/authorized tenant.
 Statutory Reference: O.S.
-Title 2 § 16-24.1 - You shall provide adequate firelines, sufficient manpower and firefighting equipment to contain your fire to the property you are authorized to burn and stay with the fire until it is extinguished.
+Title 2 § 16-24.1 - 2.
+You shall provide adequate firelines, sufficient manpower and firefighting equipment to contain your fire to the property you are authorized to burn and stay with the fire until it is extinguished.
 Statutory Reference: O.S.
-Title 2 § 16-28.1.A.2 - Within the designated Oklahoma Forestry Services Protection Areas of eastern Oklahoma (generally east of US Highway 69) you must also obtain approval from the Forestry Division at least four hours prior to burning.
+Title 2 § 16-28.1.A.2 - 3.
+Oklahoma Forestry Services, as well as many fire departments, can charge for the reasonable costs of suppressing an illegal, escaped controlled or prescribed burn.
 Statutory Reference: O.S.
-Title 2 § 16-28.1 Current OFS Contact Info: https://forestry.ok.gov/area-contacts
+Title 2 § 16-32